-Experts from the Hartford Foundation are available to speak with the media about the health professions education, new care models, teaching strategies, and policy changes needed to improve the health of America’s older adults.
+Experts from The John A. Hartford Foundation are available to speak with the media about the health professions education, new care models, teaching strategies, and policy changes needed to improve the health of America’s older adults.

 To speak with a Foundation expert, please contact:

 Marcus Escobedo, MPA